Mindanao State University–Iligan Institute of Technology: College of Health Sciences

 Since its establishment in 2004, as an extension unit of the College of Health Sciences of the Mindanao State University Main Campus and now as the newest college of MSU-IIT, the College of Nursing (CON) has consistently ranked among the top three performing nursing schools in the country through the national Nurse Licensure Examination.

 The same tweet by the Chancellor will also change College of Nursing's name to College of Health Sciences according to the Chancellor "as we are going to broaden the academic programs of the College".

 College of Science and Mathematics

-The Department of Science and Technology recognizes the College as a nodal institution, where DOST Scholars nationwide can study.
+The Department of Science and Technology recognizes the college as a nodal institution, where DOST scholars nationwide can study.
+It is composed of 5 Departments: Department of Biological Sciences, Department of Physics, Department of Chemistry, Department of Marine Sciences, and Department of Statistics and Mathematics.

 High School

 The Integrated Developmental School (IDS) is the laboratory school of the MSU-IIT College of Education (CED).
 As such, it is also considered the basic education department of MSU-IIT.
 IDS has two levels: Junior High School (Grades 7-10) and Senior High School (Grades 11-12).